wandb/docs/content/support/didnt_name_run_run_name_coming.md

 tags:
    - experiments
 ---
 If a run is not explicitly named, W&B assigns a random name to identify it in your project.
-Random names appear as "pleasant-flower-4" or "misunderstood-glade-2".
+Examples of random names are `pleasant-flower-4` and `misunderstood-glade-2.